na-na-hi/renget/archive/lmg_models.md

-!!! warning This is a backup of the old model list rentry.
+!!! danger This is a backup of the old model list rentry.
 I've added links to SuperCOT at the top, given it's the most popular current model.
-After that is original rentry text, untouched.
+After that is the original rentry text, untouched.
 I'll look at redoing a basic list, with up to date links and info, if nobody else wants to take over.

 #->/lmg/ Model Links and Torrents <-